Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 While implementing passkeys I ran into a long list of quality issues:
 - The [best existing tutorial I found](https://gist.github.com/samuelcolvin/3ff019aa738aa558a185c4fb002b5751) doesn't work any more.
 - In Firefox, there is a [known bug](https://stackoverflow.com/questions/62717941/why-navigator-credentials-get-function-not-working-in-firefox-addon) which prevents `navigator.credentials.get()` from working when run from the browser console.
-The [Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1479500) [reports](https://bugzilla.mozilla.org/show_bug.cgi?id=1448408) for it were closed years ago but the bug is still there.
+The [Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1479500) [issues](https://bugzilla.mozilla.org/show_bug.cgi?id=1448408) for it were closed years ago but the bug is still there.
 - The RP ID must be supplied to `navigator.credentials.create()` using two different formats, one of which is not listed in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredentialCreationOptions).
   * Note that the "old way" which is currently deprecated-but-still-required wasn't vendor-prefixed.
 It was an actual web standard.
 - Like many security technologies, passkeys are [hostile to testing](https://www.reddit.com/r/webdev/comments/1epstuv/is_it_possible_to_set_up_a_test_server_for_a/).

 I don't know what's going inside the organizations behind passkeys, but based on what I can see of the state of documentation and bug fixes, I'm not convinced they can create robust security tools.
-Will a team that leaves obvious bugs like being completely unable to call key functions from the browser console unfixed for years be able to keep up with security fixes?
-Will companies that publish new security tools with no documentation or examples consider how their tools operate in the real world?
+Will a team that leaves obvious bugs unfixed for years be able to keep up with security fixes?
+Will companies that publish new security tools with no documentation or examples be careful of how their tools interact with real users in the wild?

-Passkeys are useful for smaller use cases where you don't want to take on the risks of storing passwords, but I can't reocmmend them for anything high-security until the serious quality issues in passkey APIs are addressed.
+Passkeys are useful for smaller use cases where you don't want to take on the risks of storing passwords, but I can't recommend them for anything high-security until the serious quality issues in passkey APIs are addressed.

 ## Web Standards Aren't Forever Any More